anandsinghcse/demo-console-app/README.md

 # demo-console-app
 Demo Console App for Vending Machine.
-This app is writen is Typescript and runs on nodejs environment.
+This app is written is Typescript and runs on nodejs environment.

 Pre requisite:
-Please enure nodejs, npm and typescript are insalled on your system.
+Please ensure nodejs, npm and typescript are installed on your system.

 Download and Install:
 git clone https://github.com/anandsinghcse/demo-console-app.git